 Why Don’t Candidates Trust AI Job Matching?

 What does this mean for matching algorithms?
-Accuracy alone isn't enough.
-The tools that win long-term will be the ones that can explain their decisions.
+Accuracy alone isn’t enough.
+Long-term winners in this space will be the platforms that can explain their decisions.
 Why was this candidate ranked higher than that one?
 What signals drove the match?
-Explainability isn't just a nice-to-have - it's becoming a regulatory requirement.
+Explainability isn’t just a nice-to-have - it’s becoming a regulatory requirement.

 What Regulations Govern AI Matching Tools?